Guitar Electronics Troubleshooting: Fixing Scratchy Pots, Dead Switches, and Hum

 Fix: With the cable unplugged, use a small flat screwdriver to gently bend the contact closer to where the cable tip sits.
 Clean with contact cleaner.
 Replace the jack if the problem persists.

-Persistent Ground Hum
+How to Fix Persistent Ground Hum

 Symptom: 60Hz hum that changes when you touch (or don't touch) metal parts of the guitar.